 I say “try”, because it’s not a deal-breaker if I forget to do it.
 My journal will be just fine without it each month.

-I also don’t make an Index, a master key or Daily Logs (more on that in Part 2).
+I also don’t make an Index or Daily Logs (more on that in Part 2).

 Rules are meant to be broken.
 So break them.

 Keep it simple, maximize your time, and focus on the journal parts that you’ll actually use.